galiacheng/doc4azurewls/WebLogicOnAKS/SetupSimpleClusterManually/README.md

 We will disable http-application-routing by default, if you want to enable http_application_routing, please follow [HTTP application routing](https://docs.microsoft.com/en-us/azure/aks/http-application-routing).

+If you run commands in your local environment, and you haven't login to az cli yet, please run `az login` first, ignore this if you run on Azure Cloud Shell.

 Run the following commands to create the AKS cluster instance.